dudosyka/reply_backend_ktor/README.md

 Or with Idea configuration **Run Configurations --> Run docker dev**

 That command will start two containers mariadb and consul server and **exposed 8500** port (for consul) and **3306** port (for mariadb) <br>
-_Note: to edit the default mariadb configuration like login, pw etc go to ./docker/mariadb/Dockerfile_
+_Note: to edit the default mariadb configuration like login, pw etc. go to ./docker/mariadb/Dockerfile_

 <br>